 Also in pursuit of an acting career, Timberlake has experienced success in both film and television.
-While parts in Alpha Dog (2006) and Black Snake Moan (2006) garnered little notice, he did hit it big as the voice for a young King Arthur in 2007's smash animated film Shrek the Third, which featured Mike Myers as the title character.
-Other work soon followed, as Timberlake teamed up with Myers once again when he appeared in the 2008 comedy The Love Guru.
+While parts in Alpha Dog (2006) and Black Snake Moan (2006) garnered little notice, he did hit it big as the voice for a young King Arthur in 2007's smash-hit animated film Shrek the Third, which featured Mike Myers as the title character.
+Other work soon followed as Timberlake teamed up with Myers once again when he appeared in the 2008 comedy The Love Guru.
 He also had a role in the drama The Open Road (2009) with Jeff Bridges and Mary Steenburgen.

 One of Timberlake's most notable performances to date was in 2010's The Social Network, the drama about the creation of Facebook.
 Timberlake played real-life internet tycoon Sean Parker in the film.
 In 2011, he starred in the comedy Bad Teacher, with Cameron Diaz; the rom-com Friends with Benefits, with Mila Kunis; and the futuristic In Time (2011), with Amanda Seyfried.

 In addition to his roles on film, Timberlake has made a name for himself in the television industry as well.
 Timberlake made his first appearance on Saturday Night Live as both a host and musical guest in 2006.
 His routines and comedic timing made him a fan favorite among the hosts who have graced the stage.
-Having won two Emmy Awards for Outstanding Guest Actor in a Comedy Series in 2009 and 2011, he has proven himself as a versatile actor with his work in TV.
+Having won two Emmy Awards for Outstanding Guest Actor in a Comedy Series in 2009 and 2011, he has proven himself as a versatile actor with his work in television.

 In January 2013, Timberlake returned to the music scene with the hit single "Suit & Tie."
 The song appeared on his album The 20/20 Experience released that March, reaching the top of the album charts in its first week.
 Before the long-awaited album was released, Timberlake performed "Pusher Love Girl" and "Suit & Tie" alongside Jay-Z at the 2013 Grammy Awards ceremony.
 Timberlake continued to enjoy this wave of success in August when he picked up the VMA Vanguard Award at the MTV Video Music Awards.
 At the ceremony, he gave an impressive performance, which also featured a reunion with his *NSYNC bandmates.